VESTEC-EU/vestec-system/Docs/simulation_manager.md

 * _template_dir_: Template directory to copy from when setting up the submission environment
 * _comment_: Free text comments that are logged
 * _number_instances_: (Optional) defaults to 1, the number of instances on separate machines that should be created
+* _associated_datasets_: (Optional) associated datasets that must be considered in the placement of this simulation job on an HPC machine as will need to be transfered

 Returns a list of unique simulation identifiers, one per instance, that can be used to identify the created simulation(s).